dfinke/powershell-azure-function-video-to-gif/README.md

-# Powershell Azure Function Video To Gif
+# Powershell Azure Function Converts Video To Gif

 1. Clone this repo
 1. Use the `Deploy to Azure` button to provision the cloud resources needed.